Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Literacy: Provide "Adoption Papers" where children can name their pet and draw a picture of it.

-• Vocabulary Integration: Use this list to introduce "big" words like Veterinarian, Patient, Treatment, and Diagnosis.
+• Vocabulary: Introduce "big" words like Veterinarian, Patient, Treatment, and Diagnosis.